History

 Andreas Steffen began his independent work at the University of Münster in 2010 before joining Prof. T. Marder's research group at the Institute of Inorganic Chemistry in 2011.
 In 2013 he was appointed Emil Fischer Fellow.
 His research interests lie in the field of luminescent transition metal complexes.
 In 2017, he successfully completed his habilitation and received the authorization to teach inorganic chemistry.
 In September 2018, he accepted a W-3 professorship at the Technical University of Dortmund.

-In September 2018, after a three-year construction period, the new institute building C-2 was commissioned.
+In September 2018, after a three-year construction period, the new institute building C-2 was inaugurated.
 On 4,100 square meters of main floor space, scientists will find a modern infrastructure for research and teaching.

 In August 2019, Prof. Holger Helten was appointed to a Heisenberg Professorship at the Institute of Inorganic Chemistry.
 His research activities focus on the development of novel polymers and molecular materials containing both organic and inorganic assemblies.
 With this concept, it is possible to build systems whose special properties and functionalities cannot be realized with purely organic compounds.